shriram/silk-sheets/TaskEditor/README.md

 ## Features

+### Task Editing
-- ✅ View all tasks in a scrollable list
+- ✅ View all tasks in a scrollable, alphabetically sorted list
 - ✅ Search/filter tasks by name
 - ✅ Create new tasks
 - ✅ Edit existing tasks